mmcintyre1/its-my-notes/business_books/measure-what-matters.md

 **Objectives and Key Results** is a collaborative goal-setting protocol for companies, teams, and individuals

 **OBJECTIVE** - _WHAT_ is to be achieved
-- significant, concrete, action oriented, and ideally inspirational
+- significant, concrete, action-oriented, and ideally, inspirational
 - vaccine against fuzzy thinking and fuzzy execution

 **KEY RESULTS** - _HOW_ we get to the objective